lijiansong/Libs-Manager-Engine/README.md

 - Induction mechanism.
 To support the feature of inheritance mechanism, we can include the config file from the outside files;
 - Comments.
 For the purpose of readability, I think the config file should support comments.

-Implemented by flex & bison, it is able to describe the usage of the third-party libs on Android platform, which is suffixed by .so, .a, .o, etc.
+Implemented by flex & bison, it is able to describe the usage of the third-party libs on Android platform, which is suffixed by .so, .a, .o, etc.<br>
 [Learn more details about the parser...](https://github.com/lijiansong/ConfigFileParser)